Max-A92/todo-app-fullstack/README.md

 - **Test unauthorized access scenarios** to verify data protection
 - **Test ReDoS protection** with complex email patterns
 - **Test calendar date validation** with edge cases and invalid formats
+- **Test project auto-delete functionality** with single and multiple task scenarios
+- **Test modular loading and performance** with various network conditions
 - Follow the pull request workflow for all contributions

 ### Security Reporting